-Landscape photographers seek to capture the spirit of nature by photographing swaths of beautiful natural scenery.
+Beautiful landscape photos capture the spirit of nature with swaths of natural scenery.

 Some landscape photographers exclude any evidence of human intervention.